demisto/content/Packs/jamf/Integrations/jamfV2/README.md

 ### jamf-get-user-by-email
 ***
-Return a specific user with general data about the user according to the given email.
+Returns a specific user with general data about the user according to the given email.

 #### Base Command